rhit-liuj15/Gender-Fair-2024/README.md

 ## Website

 Our website is written in dart/flutter.
 To build into a HTML/CSS/JS release, cd into the `/Flutter` directory (Note the capitalization), and run `flutter build web`.
 By default, the web build will be placed in `/Flutter/build/web`.
+It has been tested and runs properly on a Windows 11 environment.

 ## API